A Simpler Way to Contain Claims Leakage

 The Role of Human Error in Claims Leakage

-The International Risk Management Institute, for example, identifies several types of human error that can result in claims leakage, from “missing the opportunity of settling a bad claim early in its life cycle” to “unreturned phone calls” that increase the time it takes to process a claim.
+The International Risk Management Institute, for example, identifies several types of human error that can result in leakage.
+These range from “missing the opportunity of settling a bad claim early in its life cycle” to “unreturned phone calls” that increase the time it takes to process a claim.

-How AI Can Address Claims Leakage
+How AI Can Address Leakage

 Use AI-Powered Search to Reduce Claims Leakage